• Skip to primary navigation

 • 1 cup coconut milk

-• 1 to 2 tablespoons maple syrup honey or sugar
+• 1 to 2 tablespoons honey or maple syrup

-• ¼ to ½ teaspoon cardamom powder or use vanilla
+• ½ teaspoon cardamom powder or use vanilla extract

 • 1 scant pinch salt